 I am both excited and nervous; excited because I am doing something I have dedicated over ten years of my life to.
 In many ways it feels like the only thing I am built for.
 Nervous because I am starting something that will take everything I have and I am hoping that I can stay strong during both the good and bad times.

-So, after all of the preamble, if you are a person who is looking to try the Classical Chinese Martial Arts of Fujian White Crane Kung Fu and live in Bromley, then give me a call.
+So, after all of the preamble, if you are a person who is looking to try the Classical Chinese Martial Arts of Fujian White Crane Kung Fu and live in and around Victoria station, then give me a call.
 You will find a compassionate no-nonsense Instructor who will start you on your Kung Fu journey as he begins the next stage of his.”

 So new Instructor Joshua Villar has told you this story.
 An honest account of his journey from dance-obsessed teenager to Kung Fu Instructor.
 You can contact Joshua Villar by visiting his Instructor page here.
 And you can check out his class timetable on the Bromley Club here.